 Yes.
 One or two family members can come.
 They should apply for medical attendant visas.

 Most diabetes consultations and tests take 5 to 7 days.
-Longer stays are needed if you have complications.
+A longer stay may be needed if you have complications or require advanced treatments.

 Yes.
 From doctor appointments to visas, travel, and hospital admissions, Bangla Health Connect offers full support.